openaq/openaq-info/FAQ.md

 We're currently a c-corps, incorporated in Washington, DC.
 Originally, we just started creating the platform outside of any organization, but we realized the most sustainable path forward for the platform and the community was to build or partner with an organization to house them.
 Frankly, we weren't sure what was the most sustainable organizational path to keep these open data flowing freely, so we incorporated as what seemed the simplest org-type we could be to accept funds and remove ourselves from personal liability.

 Now we're working on our non-profit status because [our mission](https://medium.com/@openaq/the-mission-of-openaq-cb159084beeb#.fo69lg5v5) naturally aligns with that organizational type.
 But we've never done this before, and we're learning as we go.
-Are you an individual or an organization interestedin helping us?
+Are you an individual or an organization interested in helping us?
 Shoot us an email: info@openaq.org

 **5. How is OpenAQ funded?**